hsaunders0788/gameontext.github.io/_drafts/jane-austen-ngram-room.md

 - [Apache Hadoop](http://hadoop.apache.org/) is the data cruncher.
 - [sample-room-scala](https://github.com/gameontext/sample-room-scala) is the base template for the room.
 - [Project Gutenberg](https://www.gutenberg.org/) is the data source for the `words in documents` i.e. the novels of Jane Austen.
 - [The Book On Stuff Like This](https://web.stanford.edu/~jurafsky/slp3/) is The Book on Stuff Like This.
+With specific attention to [chapter 4](https://web.stanford.edu/%7Ejurafsky/slp3/4.pdf).

 ### The documents, their preprocessing and word tokenisation.
 #### The Corpus